 Do you feel like you've hit a point in your life where you feel dissatisfied with your routines and choices?
 Does it seem as though life just isn't what it used to be?
-This doesn't necessarily mean that you have “no life”; perhaps you've just lost touch with parts of your life that sparked interest and motivation.
-Many people experience periods of dissatisfaction or feelings of stagnation after going through transitions like graduating, changing careers, or moving.
-Some individuals experience loneliness or social isolation even while living near friends and family.
-Whatever your situation, you are not alone, and with the right tools, your life can be fuller and more satisfying.
+This doesn't necessarily mean that you have “no life”; perhaps you've just lost touch with parts of your life that sparked interest and motivation, or maybe you're in a rough patch.

-Feeling a Lack of Purpose
+Feeling A Lack Of Purpose

 If you're feeling stuck, you might be focusing too much time and energy on your own self, or on problems that are too big to be solved by one person.
 If you aren't sure how to spend your time, try looking for organizations where you can volunteer.
 Pick a cause that means something to you.
 If you find fulfillment in helping animals, volunteer at a local animal shelter.
 If you care about helping children, consider becoming a mentor through a community organization.
 If you want to help put an end to food or housing insecurity, then reach out to a local nonprofit or other organization, and find out how you can help.